Projective limits techniques for the infinite dimensional moment problem: Introduction

 Our main Theorem \ref{cylinder-MP-Support} allows us to systematically derive these infinite dimensional results from the corresponding finite dimensional ones.
 The projective limit approach provides a unified setting which enables to marshal several recent results (e.g., in \cite{AJK15}, \cite{GKM16}, \cite{Schmu-new}) about infinite dimensional instances of Problem \ref{GenKMP}.

 Let us shortly describe the organization of this paper.
-The core material is contained in Sections \ref{sec:Characters} and~\ref{sec:PLMP}.
-In Section~\ref{sec:Prelim} we collect some general results about projective limits, which can be found in the literature (see, e.g., \cite{BouInt}, \cite{S73}, \cite{Y85}), but we fill in the details of their proofs to facilitate the reading of the later sections.
-In particular, in Section~\ref{sec:quasi-meas}, we study some properties of a projective limit of a projective system of measurable spaces, define the associated cylinder algebra and cylindrical quasi-measures.
+The core material is contained in Sections \ref{sec:Characters} and~\ref{sec:PLMP}, whereas in Section~\ref{sec:Prelim} we collect some essential results about projective limits (see, e.g., \cite{BouInt}, \cite{S73}, \cite{Y85}).
+In particular, the proofs in Section~\ref{sec:Prelim} can be skipped by a reader already familiar with these subtle and complex techniques.
+In Section~\ref{sec:quasi-meas}, we study some properties of a projective limit of a projective system of measurable spaces, define the associated cylinder algebra and cylindrical quasi-measures.
 Section~\ref{sec:prokh-cond} is dedicated to the so-called Prokhorov condition, which will play a fundamental role throughout the whole paper.
 In Section~\ref{sec:ext-cyl} we deal with the problem of extending cylindrical quasi-measures to actual measures on the cylinder $\sigma-$algebra (Lemma~\ref{lem::content} and Theorem~\ref{ext-cylinderSigmaAlg}).
 In Section~\ref{sec:ext-Rad} we discuss the extension to Radon measures on the Borel $\sigma-$algebra on the projective limit space (Theorem~\ref{Prokh} and Corollary~\ref{Prokh-ctbl}).
 In Section~\ref{sec:constr}, we show how to construct the character space $X(A)$ of a unital commutative real algebra $A$ as projective limit of the projective system $\{(X(S), \Borchar{S}), \pi_S,I\}$, where $X(S), \Borchar{S}, \pi_S, I$ are the ones defined above (Theorem~\ref{prop::X(A)-proj-lim}).
 In Section~\ref{sec:sigma-alg}, we analyze the relation between the cylinder $\sigma-$algebra~$\Sigma_I$ given by this construction and the $\sigma-$algebra of constructibly Borel sets introduced in \cite{GKM16} (Proposition \ref{prop::constr-Borel-is-cylinder}).
 Section~\ref{sec:PLMP} is devoted to the main results on Problem~\ref{GenKMP} obtained through our projective limit approach (which have been already described above).
 Note that projective limit techniques have been previously used to study sparse polynomials, also in relation to the moment problem \cite{K-P07, K-P09}.

 Summing up, the projective limit approach seems to be a promising method in the investigation of Problem~\ref{GenKMP}, because it provides a direct bridge to a spectrum of tools and results coming from two very rich theories: on the one hand, the theory of the classical moment problem and, on the other one, the theory of projective limits.
 In \cite{IKKM} we apply this method to Problem \ref{GenKMP} for topological algebras and in future work we intend to use it to investigate \emph{truncated} versions of Problem~\ref{GenKMP}.
 Indeed, we are strongly convinced that this method can bring further advances on Problem~\ref{GenKMP} also in this case, opening the way to new applications in other fields.